 Military members are protected against default judgment

 In a civilian divorce process, if the other party does not act or answer the Complaint for Divorce, the case can proceed without them, culminating a default judgment.
 This is usually a binding legal verdict in favor of one party based on the inaction of the other.
 If a spouse does not show up for a court date, they are usually in default.
-An active servicemember is protected under The Soldiers and Sailors Civil Relief Act.
-This states that, while a servicemember is actively serving the country and may not be able to address the divorce case, there may be no judgment on the divorce or family law matter without their presence, or the presence of legal representation.
+An active servicemember is protected under The Service Member Relief Act.
+This states that, while a servicemember is actively serving the country and may not be able to address the divorce case, there may be no judgment on the divorce or family law matter without their presence or the presence of legal representation.
 This is especially important for servicemembers who are involved in a child custody or support case.
 In child custody cases, the law provides flexibility for the military member who has been absent for 30 days or more because of deployment or recovery of a service-related injury or illness.

 Military pension explained

-Military pension is also a complicated matter.
+One’s military pension is also a complicated matter.
 According to the Uniformed Services Former Spouse Protection Act of 1982, New Jersey courts can treat military pension as marital property and distribute it equitably with the rest of the assets.
 As part of the Act, The 10/10 rule states that you are eligible for a portion of the divided military pay sent to you directly from the Defense Finance and Accounting Service if you were married for at least 10 years and your military spouse served for at least 10 years.

 Contact an attorney that can guide you through a military divorce

-If you are a servicemember or the spouse of one inquiring about divorce, you deserve the quality legal services of Paris P. Eliades Law Firm, LLC.
+If you are a service member or the spouse of one inquiring about divorce, you deserve the quality legal services of Paris P. Eliades Law Firm, LLC.
 Our committed attorneys are ready to guide you through your military divorce and help protect your rights, your family, and your assets while you serve our country or are divorcing a spouse who is on duty.
 Divorce can be an emotional ordeal and our compassionate firm is ready to ease you through the process.
 Contact Paris P. Eliades Law Firm, LLC for your consultation.